Astray-git/vue-dragula/README.md

 - Make it work with Vue 2.x
 - Make service and directive more flexible with granular control as needed

+## TODO

+Remove the concept of bags.
+Not needed now that drakes of a service are stored in a Hash object.
+We just have services with drakes that have drag options, containers and models.
+Much simpler to understand!

 ## Install
 #### CommonJS